reginadiana/rentalcars/README.md

 ### System dependencies :package:

-For install dependencies of this project, do you need to have this [Gemfile](https://github.com/Diana-ops/rental-cars-treina-dev-1/blob/master/Gemfile).
+For install dependencies of this project, you need to have this [Gemfile](https://github.com/Diana-ops/rental-cars-treina-dev-1/blob/master/Gemfile).
 Before, run in prompt:

 ```
 $ bundle install or bin/setup